In this video, we'll look at how to get a count in a pivot table.

 As before, we see a count of records for each state.

 But this time, when I check field settings, at the bottom of the list, we have an option for distinct count.

 And this gives us what we want.
 If I make color a row field, we'll see the number of states in the data associated with each color.

-I'll clear the pivot table and run through the same process with color.
+I'll clear out the pivot table and run through the same process with color.

 When I add color as a Row field, we see 9 colors listed.
 This is the total number of colors in the data.
-When I add color as a value field, and and show as distinct count, the pivot table displays 9.
+When I make color a value field, and show as a distinct count, the pivot table displays 9.

 Now I can use this count as I like.

 For example, I can show the number of unique colors sold in each state, along with total sales.

 Like all pivot tables, this report is dynamic.
 If I edit the data and add a new color, then refresh, we see the count change.

 And if I add a new state, the pivot table expands as needed.